Eva Bartoňová

 Eva Bartoňová (born 17 October 1993) is a Czech football midfielder, currently playing for Sparta Prague in the Czech Women's First League.
 Bartoňová was voted talent of the year at the 2008 Czech Footballer of the Year (women).

 On 30 March 2024, Bartoňová signed a new multi-year contract with Sparta Prague.
+On 27 April 2026, Bartoňová signed a new contract with Sparta Prague.

 She is a member of the Czech national team.
 She made her debut for the national team on 26 November 2010 in a match against Hungary.